LatSearch: Latent Reward-Guided Search for Faster Inference-Time Scaling in Video Diffusion: Experiments

 \textbf{Effectiveness of the RGRP.}~We compare RGRP with a beam search–style approach that relies solely on cumulative reward scores.
 Concretely, both methods follow the same setting of scoring latent candidates at scheduled denoising timesteps.
 The difference is that the beam search baseline retains a fixed number of seeds purely based on accumulated rewards, while our RGRP method incorporates probabilistic resampling and pruning guided by reward signals.
 As shown in Table~\ref{tab4}, RGRP achieves consistently better results across most of the five evaluation dimensions.
 On average, it improves video quality by 0.42\% compared to the beam search–style baseline, while incurring only a marginal increase in computation.
 These results highlight the benefit of probabilistic selection in balancing exploration and exploitation, leading to more robust search outcomes than deterministic reward accumulation.
 This demonstrates that RGRP mitigates overfitting to accumulated reward signals and promotes more diverse yet high-quality candidate selection.

 \textbf{Different Credit Assignment Strategies.}~To investigate how reward signals should be propagated across denoising steps, we evaluate several credit assignment strategies, including Uniform, Exponential, L2 Error, and Cosine Similarity weighting.
 As shown in Table ~\ref{tab5}, Cosine Similarity achieves the best overall performance, improving the VBench-2.0 average score from 51.90 to 53.84.
 This strategy notably enhances Creativity and Commonsense while maintaining stable performance across Controllability and Physical plausibility.
 In contrast, Uniform and Exponential weighting provide only marginal gains, suggesting that naïvely distributing rewards across timesteps is insufficient.
 We hypothesise that Cosine Similarity better aligns latent updates with semantic consistency, enabling more effective guidance during latent reward model training.
+Additional empirical approximation-error analysis is provided in \textit{Appendix Sec.~C.1}.

+\textbf{Scalability to Video Lengths and Resolutions.}~We also examine LatSearch under different video lengths and resolutions.
+Table~\ref{tab_length_resolution} reports results for 2s/32-frame, 3s/48-frame, 4s/64-frame, and 5s/80-frame generation, as well as 480p and 720p resolutions.
+LatSearch improves the average VBench-2.0 score by +1.94, +1.21, +0.87, and +1.37 for 2s, 3s, 4s, and 5s videos, respectively.
+It also improves performance at both 480p and 720p, with gains of +1.94 and +0.80.
+These results suggest that LatSearch remains effective beyond the default evaluation setting, although the gains become smaller for more challenging longer-duration and higher-resolution generation.